lajohnston/eco/README.md

 entity.movement = { x: 1, y: 0, speed: 2 };

 /**
- * Create an interator for entities with position && movement components.
+ * Create an iterator for entities with position && movement components.
  * The iterator listens for changes and only updates when necessary */ const moveable = eco.iterator(["position", "movement"]);